 📍 This artwork is part of my Silence Collection and will be exhibited internationally very soon.

-once we find the courage to face ourselves.
+Perhaps we only truly see others once we find the courage to face ourselves.

 Silence